gsa-tts-archived/handbook/pages/general-information-and-resources/washington-dc.md

           <strong>Office / Seats</strong>
         </td>
         <td class="col-value">
-           TTS is located on the 6th floor, 4th wing (6400 rooms, in the infill).
-It is shared with other FAS colleagues (hi friends!).
+           As of 4/4/25, TTS location in the building is TBD. <a href="https://insite.gsa.gov/employee-resources/return-to-office-information/1800-f-restacking-plans">See Insite</a> for the latest maps and look for the space(s) listed for FAS.
         </td>
       </tr>
       <tr>